rubymotion-community/BubbleWrap/README.md

 # BubbleWrap for RubyMotion

-A collection of wrappers used to wrap CocoaTouch code and provide more Ruby like APIs.
+A collection of helpers and wrappers used to wrap CocoaTouch code and provide more Ruby like APIs.

 ## HTTP